Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 \subsection{More Intuitive Cascade Condition}

-Both versions of the cascade condition are statements about the leading eigenvalue $\lambda_A$ (resp.~$\lambda_M$) of a matrix $A$ (resp.~$M$) being less than or greater than $1$.
-And while the individual entries of $A$ and $M$ can be directly interpreted in terms of properties of the network, the same cannot be said easily for the eigenvalues.
-Thus, although both versions of the cascade condition are easy to compute, they do not immediately expand our intuition about the interplay of network structure and cascades.
+Both versions of the cascade condition compare the leading eigenvalue $\lambda_A$ (resp.~$\lambda_M$) of a matrix $A$ (resp.~$M$) to $1$.
+And while the individual entries of $A$ and $M$ can be directly interpreted in terms of the network, the same cannot be said easily for the eigenvalues.
+So although both versions of the cascade condition are easy to compute, they do not add to our intuition about the interplay of network structure and cascades.
 In this section, we provide a more interpretable -- but strictly weaker -- cascade condition.

 We use the following consequence of the Perron-Frobenius theorem: for a non-negative matrix, the leading eigenvalue is bounded above (resp.~below) by the largest (resp.~smallest) row sum.
 Denoting the row sums of $A$ by $r_\alpha(A)\defeq \sum_\beta A_{\alpha\beta}$, this means we have